Wednesday, January 1, 2014

 Not surprisingly, such facts are exploited by plants that disperse seeds by the oral-anal route.
 Mistletoes are important examples, because that way some of their sticky seeds land on twigs.
 Some plants depend absolutely on the creatures that eat their fruit and disperse the seeds in the manure.
 Various plants need the dispersal, the preparation of the seed case for germination, and the nutrition that accompanies the seed when it is voided.
 Such softening of the seed or its case can make the manure of large animals such as elephants very attractive to rodents or birds that eagerly pick out the tasty bits whenever their benefactors have been eating the right stuff.

 Amazingly, since I wrote the foregoing, it has turned out that at least one insect, one of the stick insects, can disseminate its eggs in the same way as some kinds of hard plant seeds, when the mother is swallowed by a bird.
 Mature eggs inside the mother pass through the bird's gut, and hatch from the droppings.
 This could work for insectivorous birds, though seed-eating birds with abrasive crops probably would digest the eggs, hard-shelled as they may be.
-Still, convergent evolution is unfailingly breathtaking.
+Still, convergent evolution is repeatedly breathtaking.

 Fliers with no shortage of water are likely to void their wastes in dismissive squirts.
 Many birds of prey do so and the only care they take is not to get the stuff on themselves.
-Eagles have been known to electrocute themselves by sitting on a high voltage wire and closing the circuit when they hit another wire with such a squirt.
+Eagles have been known to electrocute themselves by sitting on a high-voltage wire and closing the circuit when they hit another wire with such a squirt.

 However, not many animals can afford to waste water, so the trend is to retain the excreta in the last part of the gut before unloading, and absorb the moisture till the wastes become firmer and drier.
 A common sign of ill health is for an animal to foul itself because its droppings pass through while still too runny to cope with cleanly.
 For most animals it is important to get as clean away from their excreta as possible, if not for the sake of hygiene, then to avoid attracting predators.